 Filing Property Transfer Tax for Legal Professionals

-When you complete the Property Transfer Tax Return or the Additional Property Transfer Tax Return (FIN 532) (PDF), you must provide us with specific information about each purchaser.
+When you complete the Property Transfer Tax Return or the Additional Property Transfer Tax Return (FIN 532) (PDF), you must provide us with specific information, where applicable, about each purchaser, director, settlor and beneficiary.
 Requested information includes:

 - Legal names